tronguyen/DYNUCB/README.md

 ### INTRODUCTION:

-- This is an implementation in java for the paper "Dynamic Clustering of Contextual Multi-Armed Bandits" (Nguyen & Lauw, CIKM 2014)
+- This is an implementation in java for our paper "Dynamic Clustering of Contextual Multi-Armed Bandits" (Nguyen & Lauw, CIKM 2014)

 The folder includes: